FreeCAD/FreeCAD-documentation/wiki/TechDraw_DraftView.md

 -    **Line Spacing|Float**: The spacing to use between lines of texts for multiline texts.

 -    **Override Style|Bool**: If `True`, line color, width and style of this view will override those of the rendered object.

-## Notes

-The DraftView is rendered within the [Draft Workbench](Draft_Workbench.md), therefore TechDraw has limited control over its appearance.
-You may need to make changes within Draft to get the representation you want.

 ## Scripting